 With the ever-changing business scenarios, projects can become complicated, and they often demand a score of qualities from the project leaders.
 If you are reading this article, you must be looking for skills that can assist you in your next project, and this is what we want to induct you to.

-In this iteration of PM knowledge share, we will pay attention to the essential skills for project managers.
+In this iteration of PM knowledge share, we will pay attention to project managers' essential skills.

 Project leadership is an essential skill and has been a hot topic for some time.
-As a project leader, you are not only responsible for leading the project to success but has to manage the project team.
-While this skill is often considered as a slippery slope, it is a trait that can be learned.
+As a project leader, you are responsible for leading the project to success and managing the project team.
+While this skill is often considered a slippery slope, it is a trait that can be learned.
 The objective has to be able to inspire others, set the vision, and lead effectively.

 Communication & Negotiation

 Communication & leadership are skills that go hand in hand.
-You can not expect to lead your team effectively if you are not able to communicate what the team members should exactly do.
+You can not expect to lead your team effectively if you cannot communicate what the team members should exactly do.
 The communication is not only limited to the team.
 Project managers have to communicate with stakeholders and other essential internal teams as well.

 The second essential trait is Negotiation.
 It would be an ideal situation when everyone does what is best for the project.
 However, this is not how real-life projects work.
 Having excellent negotiation skills is an asset that helps in conflict negotiation.

-Moving towards the hard skills, being able to effectively schedule project activities will help you deliver the project within the decided timeline.
+Moving towards the hard skills, effectively scheduling project activities will help you deliver the project within the decided timeline.
 Scheduling is the heart of what a project manager does, and there are several tools that a project manager can use.
-The chief among this is the Gantt chart that provides a visual representation of the tasks, its timeline, dependencies, and milestones.
+The chief among these is the Gantt chart that provides a visual representation of the tasks, timeline, dependencies, and milestones.

 Project cost is an essential parameter that determines the success of a project.
 It is necessary to create a realistic budget that can meet project needs.
 The real challenge comes in controlling the cost during the execution.
 It is another hard skill that a budding project manager needs to acquire.